By Schism Rent Asunder: Plot summary

 One day, during a private meeting with Merlin, Staynair reveals himself to be part of a secret order which has uncovered irrefutable proof of humanity's true history.
 It is revealed that King Haarahld was a member of this group, as were most of his ancestors, and that he had made it his goal to model Charisian society on the principles of the past, and eventually reveal the truth to the world.
 The decision is made to inform Cayleb of the truth, as Haarahld had died before he could do so.
 The members of the Order agree to keep the number of people who are aware of the truth as low as possible.

 Cayleb forms the Empire of Charis with Queen Sharleyan of Chisholm after arranging a political marriage to secure alliances for the long war ahead.
 The two end up falling in love, and agree to rule the empire jointly.
 Cayleb also reaches out to his father's archenemy, Prince Nahrmahn of Emerald, incorporating him into his government and arranging another marriage to seal the deal.
 Cayleb knows another of his father's enemies, Prince Hektor Daykyn, will refuse to submit without a fight.
 He sets sail with an invasion force to conquer the League of Corisande, leaving Sharleyan to govern in his stead.

+Reception

+The book was nominated for the 2009 Prometheus Award.

+Donald Jacob Uitvlugt reviewed the first two books in the series for Ray Gun Revival in January 2009, writing that "The concept of this series is a very clever one" as it allows the author to "play with the best fantasy tropes in an SFnal world", creating "an almost perfect blend of science fiction and fantasy".
+Uitvlugt also praised Weber for creating "well developed characters" and an "epic series" that he compared to "George R.R.
+Martin’s Song of Ice and Fire without the relentless, depressing plot".

+In Poland, in 2011 the book was reviewed for Poltergeist by Bartosz Szczyżański and in 2012 for Fahrenheit by Daniel Ostrowski.

+Editions

+The book was translated to several languages, including French, German and Polish.